|

 - New Eviction requirement - the eviction must have been from a Massachusetts address

-- Ending Presumptive Eligibility - the administration will no longer place people who appear to be eligible and give them 30 days to obtain documentation.
-To be placed into EA family shelter families must submit the following:
+- Ending Presumptive Eligibility - the administration will generally no longer place people who appear to be eligible and give them 30 days to obtain documentation, with some exceptions outlined below.

 - Proof of Identity